-An issue when utilizing detrended data arises because it tends to categorize "growth recessions" as contractions.
-In the literature, these are not generally recognized as true recessions (Broadberry & Lennard, 2023).
-To address this, I refine the identified recession periods, ensuring that their entire duration aligns with negative values in the business cycle indicator.
+An issue when utilizing detrended data arises because it tends to categorize so-called growth recessions as contractions.
+In the literature, these are not generally recognized as actual recessions (Broadberry & Lennard, 2023).
+To address this, I refine the identified recession periods, ensuring that their duration aligns with negative values in the business cycle indicator.
 The censored business cycle dating is very similar to the original one.
-All recessionary episodes identified using the Markov-switching model are listed in table 7 in the Appendix.
+All recessionary episodes identified using the Markov-switching model are listed in the Appendix in table 8.